 Sir András Schiff performs music by Schumann and Janáček, two composers with whom he is closely associated.
 Schumann’s Davidsbündlertänze is a brilliantly characterized set of dances, while his Piano Sonata No. 1 juxtaposes the turbulent and tender.
 Janáček’s darkly shaded On the Overgrown Path—its name comes from a Moravian wedding song—is based on his deeply personal reminiscences.
 A melancholy mood also colors Janáček’s Sonata, an intensely emotional two-movement work of great power and beauty.

 Maurizio Pollini has been called “the Italian arch-aristocrat of the piano” by The Independent (London), and praised for his “searching musicianship and exquisite pianism” by The New York Times.
-This great master, brilliant in repertoire that spans Mozart to the present day, returns to Carnegie Hall for an afternoon of music played with his trademark poetry and power.
+This great master performs works by Chopin (a composer with whom he is closely associated), poetic late music of Brahms, and Schumann’s Piano Sonata No. 3—the “Concerto Without Orchestra,” an impassioned pianistic tour-de-force born of the composer's despair when separated from his beloved Clara.

 There’s melody, melancholy, and perhaps a touch of madness in the two late Schubert sonatas framing a gentle early work.
 The Sonata in A Minor, likely written when the composer learned of the gravity of his venereal disease, is a dark-hued journey from its disconsolate opening to jittery finale.
 The Sonata in A Major flows with some of Schubert’s most fetching melodies, but the rampaging scales, trills, and clusters that interrupt a tender second-movement theme suggest nightmare or hallucination—perhaps Schubert’s cry of misery from the effects of disease.